tczajka/bootstrap/README.md

-# Bootstrapping a compiler
+# Echo to Tetris

-Follow the full story on the [project page](https://tczajka.github.io/bootstrap/).
+Follow the full story on the [project page](https://tczajka.github.io/echo-to-tetris/).

 ## The goal

-We are going to bootstrap a compiler for a high level programming language without using another programming language.
-Not even assembly.
-We are going to build our tools from scratch!
+We are going to build a clone of Tetris, the game, starting from nothing but a Linux terminal.
+We are not going to use existing compilers, not even an assembler.

-Before we get there, it will take us a lot of little steps.
+Before we get there, we will have to take us a lot of little steps.
 And we will learn a lot in the process.

 Where do we start?
-We assume we have a computer with a Linux operating system with a command line terminal.
+We assume we have a computer with a Linux operating system and a command line terminal.
 We will use some basic Linux commands such as `echo` and `cat` and a plain text editor such as `vi`, `emacs` or `gedit`.